E-commerce Tips & Tricks

 Create videos that go into topics related to your products.
 Take advantage of eCommerce video marketing strategies!
 Carry out some optimization steps like segmenting and naming the video sections, providing a transcript, etc. Make a link to a relevant product page available on the video post.
 Embed the video on a store page or link to it.

 In many searches, a YouTube video is likely to show up as the first result.
-So while some other stores may be well-optimized for text search, your video may appear higher than it.
+So while some other stores may be well-optimized for text search, your video may appear higher than that.
 Another advantage of YouTube videos is that they give you more room to use questions.

 You may find your product name getting too clunky or some keywords may not fit naturally into description sections.
 Make a video with a title like “Is the best toaster on the market?” or “What makes the most durable bike?”.
+You can do this for YouTube videos and YouTube Shorts.

 Here, you can show the audience what features or functionality makes a certain product the best on the market.
 And in the same instance, you’ll have properly included sizable pieces of a phrase that appears in many searches.